manifold-systems/manifold/docs/manifold-templates.md

 ## Spark Java Support ##

-Manifold Templates were designed to work with the [Spark java web framework](http://sparkjava.com/).
+ManTL was designed with web frameworks like [Spark](http://sparkjava.com/) in mind.

-Below is an example Spark application making use of Manifold Templates:
+Below is an example Spark application making use of ManTL:

 ```java